By Chuck Lyons

 “When [Captain Fegen] attacked the Admiral Scheer,” the King wrote in his diary, “he knew he was going to certain death.”

 Seaman Jeffcott, who was haunted by the fortune teller’s prediction, also died that night, the eve of his 28th birthday.
-He was killed either in the bombardment of HMS Jervis Bay or in the frigid North Atlantic water the claimed her.
+He was killed either in the bombardment of HMS Jervis Bay or in the frigid North Atlantic water that claimed her.
 Jeffcott was listed as “lost at sea,” one of thousands of British sailors whose only grave is the ocean.